Nutley Site Remediation and Repurposing

 For more than 80 years, the company was engaged in research, development and manufacturing of important medicines, diagnostics and vitamins on the Nutley site, which straddles the Township of Nutley and the City of Clifton in northern New Jersey.
 For many decades, Nutley was the U.S. headquarters for Roche.
 More recently, the site operated solely as one of the company’s global research and development centers.

 In an effort to streamline global research and development, Roche announced in June 2012 that the site would be closing.
-Nutley research projects have been transferred to locations in Europe, while Roche Pharma continues to have a presence on the U.S. East Coast with the Roche Translational and Clinical Research Center (Roche TCRC).
+Nutley research projects have been transferred to locations in Europe, while Roche Pharma continues to have a presence on the U.S. East Coast with the Roche Innovation Center New York.

 Roche plans to divest the Nutley property by the end of 2015.
 When Roche made this decision, it committed to doing it the right way so the property can be returned safely and as quickly as possible to productive use.